anojndr/RAG-Forge/README.md

 *   `transcript-service/`: A separate Python FastAPI microservice for YouTube transcript extraction.
 *   [`main.go`](main.go): The entry point for the Go API server.
 *   [`DOCS.md`](DOCS.md): **Comprehensive documentation on setup, configuration, API reference, and usage.**
-*   [`docker-compose.yml`](docker-compose.yml): Defines the services, networking, and resource allocation for running the application with Docker.
 *   [`go.mod`](go.mod): Defines the Go module and its dependencies.

 ## Prerequisites